Patrick T. Stanley

 Education and Bar Admissions

-Mr. Stanley is also admitted to practice in the U.S. District Court for the District of Arizona and the Southern and Northern Districts of Florida, as well as the U.S. Court of Appeals for the Ninth Circuit.
-Additionally, Mr. Stanley has been admitted pro hac vice in courts in New Mexico, California and Alaska.
+Pat is also admitted to practice in the U.S. District Court for the District of Arizona and the Southern and Northern Districts of Florida, as well as the U.S. Court of Appeals for the Ninth Circuit.
+Additionally, Pat has been admitted pro hac vice in courts in New Mexico, California and Alaska.

-Mr. Stanley also offers consultation and representation in regulatory compliance matters, personnel and human resource issues, disciplinary actions, independent contractor and managed care agreements, licensure issues, and collections.
+Pat also offers consultation and representation in regulatory compliance matters, personnel and human resource issues, disciplinary actions, independent contractor and managed care agreements, licensure issues and collections.

-In addition, Arizona Business Magazine has recognized Attorney Patrick Stanley as one of the “Best of Arizona” in the areas of Healthcare, Benefits, and Insurance Law.
-Mr. Stanley was also named one of the Top 40 Under 40 litigation attorneys in Arizona by the American Society of Legal Advocates.
+In addition, Arizona Business Magazine has recognized Pat as one of the “Best of Arizona” in the areas of Healthcare, Benefits, and Insurance Law.
+Pat was also named one of the Top 40 Under 40 litigation attorneys in Arizona by the American Society of Legal Advocates.

-Mr. Stanley lives in Phoenix, Arizona.
-In his spare time, he enjoys hiking, playing tennis and spending time with his wife and three children.
+Pat lives in Phoenix, Arizona.
+In his spare time, he enjoys traveling, camping, playing tennis and spending time with his wife and three children.